gosticks/kvr-appointment-finder/README.md

 ```

 ### Known issues
 It has recently been discovered that the dialogue is sometimes guarded by a (fairly simple) captcha.
+This seems to be dependending on the concrete endpoint with only the "Bürgerbüro" being affected so far.
 For now the program will simply skip the appointment search and wait for the configured interval.